 The Admissions Office is open Monday through Thursday from 8:30 a.m. to 8:00 p.m. and from 8:30 a.m. - 5:00 p.m. on Fridays.
 Individuals interested in learning more about the school and its training programs/courses should contact the school at (202) 552-3040 to schedule an appointment to meet with an Admissions Advisor.

+Accommodations for Persons with Disabilities

 All applicants, including those who are physically challenged, are considered for acceptance according to CTI admissions standards.
-In order for CTI to assist students with disabilities under the provisions of the Americans with Disabilities Act (ADA), prospective students are required to notify their Admissions Advisor during the admissions interview regarding any requests for accommodations.
-Documentation of the disability is required.
-If, however, it is felt by CTI administration that a disability might limit employment opportunities, the school will share its opinion in this regard with the applicant so that the applicant has full information with which to make the decision whether or not to pursue the training.
+In order for CTI to assist students with disabilities under the provisions of the Americans with Disabilities Act (the "ADA") and Section 504 of the Rehabilitation Act of 1973 ("Section 504") prospective students are required to provide documentation to their Admissions Advisor during the admissions interview.
+All documentation will then be forwarded to the Chief Academic Officer for evaluation and a determination will be made regarding any special requests.
+Upon receiving documentation of the disability from a medical professional the school will make every effort to provide reasonable accommodations specifically designed to assist the student in completing their program and finding suitable employment.